This story is mostly inspired by my uncle who left for Costa Rica at the same time as John, the main character in this book did.

-He had been unlucky enough to come upon some rustlers on his ranch and got a bad beating from them as did his foreman.
+He had been unlucky enough to come upon some rustlers on his ranch and received a bad beating from them as did his foreman.

 He vowed to me that they would pay a heavy price for their bad behavior.
 I never heard about what happened when he arrived back home from my mother, and perhaps it’s just as well.
 He left a giant snake skin with us that was placed high over the bar in our restaurant.
 It made quite an impression on me.

-However, I have been there just for a day and have seen its beauty and met some of the people who call Costa Rica their home.
+I have seen some of its beauty and met some of the people who call Costa Rica their home.
 We were going through the Panama Canal at the time and made a short stop in Costa Rica.
 I would love to meet some of my relations down there, but I don’t think it likely.